KeetaNetwork/agent/README.md

 ### Control over SSH

 As part of the automated management process of Keeta Agent, it will automatically use the SSH key generated by your Secure Enclave instead of the default SSH handling within macOS, impacting existing SSH key usage.

+## License

+Keeta Agent is licensed under the [GNU General Public License v3.0](LICENSE).

+## Credit

+[Secretive](https://github.com/maxgoedjen/secretive) and [Sekey](https://github.com/sekey/sekey) inspired our work on Keeta Agent but were rewritten and expanded to support unique key types such as GPG.